-Lastly, CalSIM assumes across all estimations of take up in the Exchange, subsidized and unsubsidized, that individuals with chronic conditions are susceptible to adverse selection and are therefore less sensitive to increase in price.
+Lastly, CalSIM assumes that individuals with chronic conditions are susceptible to adverse selection and are therefore less sensitive to increases in price.
 To account for this, we allow for the price elasticity of demand for insurance to vary between non-chronically ill and chronically ill individuals.
-Consequently, holding all else equal, we assume that the non-chronically ill
+Consequently, holding all else equal, we assume that the non-chronically ill have price elasticity 50 percent higher than the chronically ill.